What is stem cell donation?

-Bone Marrow collection which involves the removal of stem cells from you hip bones.
+Bone marrow collection.
+This involves the removal of stem cells from your hip bones.
 This is done using a needle and syringe under a general anaesthetic in hospital.
 Although this is not a surgical operation, there will be marks on the skin made by the needle.
 As there may be some discomfort where the needle has been inserted, you will need to stay in hospital for up to 48 hours and have a period of recovery at home of up to five days.

 Stem cell donation is very safe.
 However, no medical procedure is entirely without risk.
 Both forms of stem cell collection mentioned on this website involve some temporary discomfort in you bones and any small risks involved will be fully explained before you donate.

-- If you are aged between 16 and 30 you can join the Anthony Nolan register by providing a saliva sample.
+Anthony Nolan: if you are aged between 16 and 30 you can join this register by providing cheek swabs.

-- If you are aged between 17 and 55 you can join the register via the DKMS process which requires you to provide a cheek swab.
+DKMS: if you are aged between 17 and 55 you can join this register by providing cheek swabs.

-If you are pregnant, you can also help save a life by donating your baby’s umbilical cord.
-Please contact the NHS Blood & Transplant National Referral Centre on 0800 432 0559
+If you are pregnant: you can help save a life by donating your baby’s umbilical cord.
+Please contact the NHS Blood & Transplant National Referral Centre on +44 (0) 800 432 0559.